databrickslabs/ucx/src/databricks/labs/ucx/source_code/known-readme.txt

 Known libraries that are not in known.json

-1) libraries with remaining Python 2 syntax that astroid cannot parse tempo mosaic sparkdl
+1) libraries with Python syntax that astroid cannot parse tempo mosaic sparkdl chromadb

 2) code that cannot be installed locally mediamix